Ouxsoft/LivingMarkup/docs/index.md

 ![alt text](https://github.com/hxtree/LivingMarkup/raw/master/docs/diagrams/Class%20Diagram.png "Class Diagram")

 ## Overview
-1. A `Director` object and a `Builder` object are instantiated.
+1. A `Director` object and an object using the `Builder` interface are instantiated.
-2. The `Director` is passed a `Builder` object and an array of parameters defining the `Engine` build, including:
+2. The `Director` is passed the `Builder` object and an array of parameters defining the `Engine` build, including:
 - A `filename` string containing the URL or filepath to a XML or HTML document that will be inputted into the `Builder`.
 - A `handlers` array.
 Each `handler` must contain both Xpath expressions, which is used to lookup elements, and class name that is used to determine how that element once found will be instantiated as a Component.